SeaGL/seagl.github.io/_posts/2025-09-25-keynote-abstracts.md

 SeaGL is only 46 days away!
 Yup, we're starting the countdown.
 As a treat this week, we have conjured up some keynote descriptions sent to us by our lovely keynoters!

-Keynotes will take place starting at 9am on both Friday and Saturday in the [Lyceum at the University of Washington HUB](/maps/2025).
+Keynotes will take place starting at 9am on both Friday and Saturday in the [Room 145 University of Washington HUB](/maps/2025).
 They will also be streamed live online for our remote attendees!

 ## **Nadya Peek** presents: “Challenges When Building Open Source Hardware”